Naseefabu/kafka-sample/README.md

 # Getting Started

-### 1. Install and run Kafka and Zookeeper on your local machine or any other machine.
+### Prerequisites

-    To start ZooKeeper, navigate to the Kafka directory and run the following command:
+  * To start ZooKeeper, navigate to the Kafka directory and run the following command:

     ```
     bin/zookeeper-server-start.sh config/zookeeper.properties